 Technology plays an essential role in Eula Salvador’s life as a Holistic Medical Esthetician.
-La Goddess Beaute, Eula’s small but perfectly formed spa in her East Vancouver studio, specializes in the latest effective tools and treatments with little downtime including hydrodermabrasion, LED light therapy, microcurrent, microneedling, peels and dermaplaning.
+Skin Goddess Wellness, Eula’s small but perfectly formed spa in her East Vancouver studio, specializes in the latest effective tools and treatments with little downtime including hydrodermabrasion, LED light therapy, microcurrent, microneedling, peels and dermaplaning.
 But for Eula, every journey towards healthier skin begins by looking inwards.

 I’m a skincare detective!
 I ask my clients questions about their skincare, their stress levels, and about their personal and work lives.
 As a Holistic Medical Esthetician, I want people to understand that they can heal their skin from within.